Symmettry/PixelPlaceJS-new/README.md

 // (replace <NAME> with the actual packet name of course!)
-Packets.RECEIVED.<NAME> // Packets received by the server Packets.SENT.<NAME> // Packets sent by the client Packets.UNKNOWN.<NAME> // Obscure packets that I'm unsure if they're sent or received Packets.LIBRARY.<NAME> // Library packets, such as errors and socket closing Packets.ALL // All packets will be sent through this, the function has a key and a value; pp.bots[index].on(Packets.ALL, (key, value) => {});
+Packets.RECEIVED.<NAME> // Packets received by the server Packets.SENT.<NAME> // Packets sent by the client Packets.LIBRARY.<NAME> // Library packets, such as errors and socket closing Packets.ALL // All packets will be sent through this, the function has a key and a value; pp.bots[index].on(Packets.ALL, (key, value) => {});
 ```